EV concepts

 |---|---|

-| Charge Point Operator, CPO | A Charge Point Operator (CPO) is a party that operates, manages, and sets up a charging station network.
-A Charge Point Suboperator is a secondary operator or a brand collaborating with the CPO.
-A Charge Point Owner is the owner of the EV charge point collaborating with the CPO. |
+| Charge Point Operator (CPO), Sub-operator, and Owner | A Charge Point Operator operates, manages, and maintains an EV charging network.
+A Charge Point Suboperator is a secondary operator or brand collaborating with the CPO.
+A Charge Point Owner owns the physical charging infrastructure and collaborates with the CPO. |

-| Location | The Location object describes the location and its properties where a group of EVSEs that belong together are installed.
-The Location contains precise location information of the EV charge point as well as information about charge point operator and eMSP.
-A Location always contains at least one EVSE.
-Locations are sometimes referred to as Pools, especially in eMI3 protocol. |
+| Location | Describes the physical site where a group of EVSEs that belong together are installed.
+It includes precise location information and operator and eMSP metadata.
+A Location always contains at least one EVSE. |

-| EVSE | Electrical Vehicle Supply Equipment.
-The EVSE object describes the part that controls the power supply to a single EV in a single session.
+| EVSE | Electric Vehicle Supply Equipment.
+Describes the component that controls power delivery to a single vehicle in a single charging session.
 It always belongs to a Location and contains at least one Connector.
-The EVSE contains location information as well as directions to reach the EVSE (for example a floor, physical_reference or directions).
-Dynamic availability information is always on EVSE level.
-EVSE is sometimes referred to as Station, Charge Point or Stall. |
+Dynamic availability information is reported at the EVSE level. |

 What is the difference between a CPO and an eMSP?